 How such a complex hyperstructure could be totally built before any practically viable "community" existed to build it. is staggering, as assumptions go.
 But what is even more amazing is how that particular aspect of Paolo Soleri's legacy has served not only to impede his own aspiration to complete construction, but to have infected many of the volunteers whose efforts helped to construct the "Old Town," what is now in place on the site of Arcosanti.

 Coming up with a practical development plan has been anything but straightforward and simple.
 Comparisons may be odious but it seems pointless to avoid them when there are available examples that are easily emulated.

 Two I like, sophisticated and elegant (in the mathematical sense) can be seen in the link below, but Majora Carter isn't the only effective organizer in the world.
 Brilliant though she is, there are others, including spirited entrepreneurs who are operating as a collective.
 The Baba Yagas in France set a new standard for a type of 'co-housing' that is working very well.
 Jonathan Rose is not the only savvy modern developer, although he's a fine one, and Witold Rybczynski describes several, makes an excellent case for the bona fide capitalist variety in Urban Harvest.

-All of which doesn't add up to a formula for developing Arcosanti as a prototype for arcology if we don't know what sort of social organization makes arcology as much a social structure as it is a physical container.
-Sticky points turn eventually into sticking points until they turn into stuck - and they remain there, like burrs on a woolly sweater or - worse - jumping cactus in the skin.
+All of which doesn't add up to a formula for developing Arcosanti as a prototype for arcology.
+If we don't know what sort of social organization makes arcology as much of a social structure as it is a physical container, stticky points can't help but turn eventually into sticking points.
+And then they turn into stuck - remain there like burrs on a woolly sweater or - worse - jumping cactus in the skin.

 Lord love us - the place will practically build itself.
-Cooperation has always been a core value which shared aspirations cannot live without.
+Cooperation has always been a core value that shared aspirations cannot live without.
 Check out the videos below, from Praxis Peace Institute.